kc0bfv/blog.notmet.net/content/post/one-file-password-safe.md

 It basically meets all those needs up there.
 There's also a cloud storage version.
 The interface looks great...
 Check it out.

-I need to verify that it makes no resource requests, but initially it doesn't seem to.
+~~I need to verify that it makes no resource requests, but initially it doesn't seem to.~~ I checked quickly using Chromium dev network tab - it doesn't seem to make any external resource requests when taking any action.
+That's perfect.

 It's open-source-ish - by which I mean that while there's a Github, the source is basically just the final HTML/JS/CSS file.
 I suspect the author had some other build components that got compiled into that combined file but :shrug:.